Colloquy of Poissy: Proceedings

 On 9 September the representatives of the rival denominations began their pleadings.
 The proceedings were opened by a speech of Chancellor L'Hôpital, who emphasized the right and duty of the monarch to provide for the needs of the Church.
 Even should a general council be in session, a colloquy between Frenchmen convened by the king was the better way of settling religious disputes; for a general council, being mostly composed of foreigners, was deemed incapable of understanding the wishes and the needs of France.

 The spokesman of the Reformed Church was Beza, who, in the first session, gave a lengthy exposition of its tenets.
 Beza's speech explained the principles of the Reformed understanding of the Eucharist; it was later revised, amended, and published in France.
 He excited such repugnance by his pronouncements on the Communion that he was interrupted by Cardinal François de Tournon.

 Charles, Cardinal of Lorraine replied in the second session (16 September).
 On the motion, however, of Ippolito d'Este, the legate, exception was taken to the further conduct of the negotiations in full conclave; and a committee of twenty-four representatives, twelve from each party, was appointed ostensibly to facilitate a satisfactory decision.
 On the Catholic side there existed little wish for conciliation.

 The Jesuit Laynez then claimed that the divinely appointed judge of the religious controversies was the Pope, not the Court of France.
 The acrimony with which he opposed the Protestants at least clarified the situation.

-Catherine appointed a smaller committee of five Calvinists and five Roman Catholics.
+Catherine appointed a smaller committee of five Calvinists and five Catholics.
 Representing the Calvinists were Beza, Vermigli, Gallars, Marlorat and Delespine.
 Representing the Catholics were the Protestant Bishop of Valence and Archbishop of Sens alongside the Abbot of Salignac, Boutellier, and Claude D'Espence.
 Their task was to devise a formula on which the two churches might unite with regard to the question of the Eucharist.
 The Cardinal of Lorraine had asked whether the Calvinists were prepared to sign the Confession of Augsburg, a matter of dissension between them and the Lutheran Protestants.
 The committee drafted a vague formula which could be interpreted in a Catholic or a Calvinistic sense, and was consequently condemned by both parties.
 The assemblage of prelates refused assent, and the Calvinists would not commit themselves to the Lutheran Confession.

 Further conferences

-Subsequently there were meetings at Altenburg (20 October 1568 – 9 March 1569) between the Jena theologians and those from Wittenberg, on free will and justification; and at Montbéliard (1586) between Beza and the Tübingen theologians, on predestination.
-The Roman Catholic Church continued the Council of Trent until 1563, and issued its own statements on the Eucharist and many other points of contention raised by various Protestant churches.
+Subsequently, there were meetings at Altenburg (20 October 1568 – 9 March 1569) between the Jena theologians and those from Wittenberg, on free will and justification; and at Montbéliard (1586) between Beza and the Tübingen theologians, on predestination.
+The Catholic Church continued the Council of Trent until 1563, and issued its own statements on the Eucharist and many other points of contention raised by various Protestant churches.